International Child Abduction

-The Hague Convention was created to provide children with protection against the negative effects of abducting a child across international borders.
-It aims to facilitate the quick return of children to the country of habitual residence, not to petition custody of the child.
+International parental child abduction occurs when a parent removes a child from their habitual country in violation of another parents custodial rights.
+The Hague Convention was created to provide children with protection against abduction across international borders.
+It aims to facilitate the quick return of children to the country of habitual residence.

 What Countries are Covered by the Hague Convention?

-What Type of Abduction Cases Can be Covered by the Hague Convention?
+What Type of Abduction Cases are Covered by the Hague Convention?

-The Hague Convention cannot be applied to all international parental child abduction cases.
-For you to be able to appeal for the return of a child using the provisions of the Convention, you must be able to prove that:
+The Hague Convention does not apply to all international parental child abduction cases.
+In order to appeal for the return of a child under the Convention, one must be able to prove that:

 - The child is a habitual resident of a member country and has been wrongfully removed or retained to another member country.
-Habitual residence is the place where the day-to-day life of a child has been centered prior to their move.
+Habitual residence is the place in which the day-to-day life of a child occurred prior to relocation.

-- The countries involved must already be members by the time that the abduction occurred.
+- The countries involved must already be members at the time of abduction.
 A country must formally accept the agreement of another country to the Convention before a treaty partnership is developed.